arabellas-craft/arabellas-craft.github.io/_posts/2021-11-09-5-Ways-Prepare-for-Your-Tarot-Reading.markdown

 ---
 layout: article
-title:  "5 Ways to Prepare for Your First Tarot Reading"
+title:  "5 Ways to prepare for your first tarot reading"
 date:   2021-11-09 05:13:01 -0700
 short-description: "What to expect when you're getting your tarot cards read."
 categories: tarot questions, tarot